-12 Most influential Presidents in American history.
+12 Most Influential Presidents in American History.
 A remarkably common discussion among historians and Americans alike comes to this conversation who is the very best and also the worst of all US presidents.

 Contemporary history highlights those people who held the power of the presidency.
 Many people have their favorite, is yours on this list?
-Achievements, attributes, failures, and recoveries come into believing by which presidents rank among the remainder.
+Achievements, attributes, failures, and recoveries come into belief by which presidents rank among the remainder.

 1. Abram Lincoln